evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 The Xiaomi SU7 delivers a solid performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.28 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 73,6 kWh and a net usable capacity of 73 kWh, providing an 0,6 kWh buffer (0.8%) for battery protection.
+The high-capacity battery has a gross capacity of 73,6 kWh and a net usable capacity of 73 kWh, providing a 0,6 kWh buffer (0.8%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 700 km ( miles). he energy consumption is 10.4 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 45 minutes, while a more typical charging scenario from 10% to 80% takes 25 minutes with an average charging speed at 124 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 72%.
-This results in an effective charging speed, including time lost, of 108 kW, with each charging session taking about 28 minutes and 1 seconds..
+This results in an effective charging speed, including time lost, of 108 kW, with each charging session taking about 28 minutes and 1 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 16 kWh/100 km, the trip would take approximately 9 hours and 9 minutes.
 This journey would require two charging stops from 3% to 63%, with a total charging time of 49 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 38 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.